-In today's competitive landscape for law firms, prioritizing business development has become essential for staying ahead of the curve.
+In today's competitive law-firm landscape, prioritizing business development has become essential for staying ahead of the curve.
 But how exactly can law firms incentivize and reward those who excel in bringing in new business?
-One effective method is through compensation, where individuals are recognized and rewarded for their contributions to generating revenue.
+One method is through origination credit.
+Origination is the compensation or recognition awarded to an attorney for bringing a client or matter into the firm.

 for his or her role in a client account that he or she did not originate?